elavia/coupled_bem_acoustic/README.md

 Successfully tested under Julia 1.1.
 Details from the theoretical formulation are in the work:
 [Boundary element method to analyze acoustic scattering from a coupled swimbladder-fish body configuration](https://www.sciencedirect.com/science/article/abs/pii/S0022460X20304405?via%3Dihub)
-A preprint version of this work exists at [ArXiv preprint](https://arxiv.org/abs/1909.11781)
+A preprint version of this work exists at [arXiv preprint](https://arxiv.org/abs/1909.11781)

 ## Required packages